gj-young/navigation-system-ucla/README.md

 - validlocs.txt - text file that contains a current list of starting and ending locations that the navigation system can handle.
 - mapdata.txt - text file that contains thousands of geolocations around UCLA.

+My contributions:
 I implemented most of the classes for the project according to the suggested interface in provided.h and wrote a breadth-first search algorithm using the stl queue.
-I also implemented a map class (similar to the stl map class) used to organize the geolocation data for efficient search.
+A map class was also implemented (similar to the stl map) to organize the geolocation data for efficient search.

 Next steps:
 - Improving the search speed